New Jersey Lt. Gov. Sheila Oliver, first Black woman to serve as state Assembly speaker, dies at 71

 Oliver served as Democratic Gov. Phil Murphy’s top deputy, stepping in for him while the governor was out of state and also overseeing the Department of Community Affairs, which coordinates state aid to towns and cities and supervises code enforcement.

 No cause of death was given, Murphy’s office said in a statement from the Oliver family.
+Murphy said he and his family are distraught at the news.
+Naming Oliver as his lieutenant governor was, he said, “the best decision I ever made.”

-As acting governor she signed a handful of bills, including a 2021 measure that established a pilot program to overhaul the state’s juvenile justice system in four cities and which aimed to reintegrate young people into their communities.
+As acting governor, she signed a handful of bills including a 2021 measure that established a pilot program to overhaul the state’s juvenile justice system in four cities and which aimed to reintegrate young people into their communities.

-Murphy’s office announced July 31 that Oliver was hospitalized while filling in for Murphy, who was in Italy on a family vacation.
+Murphy’s office announced on July 31 that Oliver was hospitalized while filling in for Murphy, who was in Italy on a family vacation.
 She was admitted to Cooperman Barnabas Medical Center in Livingston with an undisclosed medical condition, the governor’s office said, declining to elaborate.

+Murphy spokesperson Mahen Gunaratna said the governor will be “returning soon” but didn’t specify when.
+He was set to return Aug.
+13.

-In 2010, Oliver became the first black woman to serve as Assembly speaker, before losing the position to Assemblyman Vincent Prieto in 2013.
+In 2010, Oliver became the first Black woman to serve as Assembly speaker, before losing the position to Assemblyman Vincent Prieto in 2013.

 She served in the Assembly since 2004 and was on the Essex County board of chosen freeholders from 1996 to 1999.
 She was born and raised in Newark and has a sociology degree from Pennsylvania’s Lincoln University.